soynatan/django-easy-audit/README.md

 duplicate migrations.
 Etc.

 It is not that they don't work or that they are not great apps.
-But in case you need something easier, and you don't want your project to depend so much on a third party app, django-easy-audit may be your best choice.
+But in case you need something easier, and you don't want your project to depend so much on a third-party app, django-easy-audit may be your best choice.

 The good thing about this app is that it is easy and quick to install, and it begins logging